syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/3d-chart/EJ2_ASP.NETCORE/selection.md

 # Selection in ##Platform_Name## 3D Chart Component

-Chart provides selection support for the series and its data points on mouse click.
+The 3D chart provides selection support for the series and its data points on mouse click.

->When Mouse is clicked on the data points, the corresponding series legend also will be selected.
+>When mouse is clicked on the data points, the corresponding series legend will also be selected.

 We have different types of selection mode for selecting a data.